sh1boot/sh1boot.github.io/_posts/2024-05-01-error-resilient-rolling-intra.md

 ---
 layout: post
-title:  "Error resilience in rolling-intra"
+title:  Error resilience in rolling-intra
+description: Poking around with packet loss mitigation while trying to use rolling intra streams.
-categories: video coding, error correction, wip
+categories: video coding, error-correction, wip
 ---

 Rolling intra is where a portion of each coded video frame is encoded without